M4L1K0FC/grasstermux4zhen/README.md

 4. Get user id

-//go to your getgrass dashboard on mises browser,
+//go to your getgrass dashboard on mises or kiwi browser,

 //launch Devtool,